Certificate IV in AeroskillsMEA40618

 ENGLISH LANGUAGE CRITERIA

-All applicants must hold a pass grade in Australian high school English or equivalent.
+All applicants must hold a pass grade in Australian high school English.

 Applicants from non-Australian backgrounds may be required to provide an IELTS Certificate (Academic Module) no more than 1 year old demonstrating a score of at least 6.0 overall with no band score below 5.5.